 If you’re a first time buyer, breaking into the property market can be intimidating.
 Sure there are plenty of guides available out there offering the dos and don’ts of buying a house, but what about the actual buying process?

-What happens when you’ve saved your deposit, done your research, gotten pre-approval and found the home you want to buy?
+What happens when you’ve saved your deposit, done your research, gotten pre-approval and found the home you want to buy or build?
 This guide covers everything you need to know about actually buying your first home, from making an offer to moving in.

 Making an offer